 Let’s start by going through the stages of project management:

-Now, as a project manager, there are certain skills that you need to succeed at your job and grow on your career ladder.
+Now, as a project manager, you need certain skills to succeed at your job and grow on your career ladder.

 Apart from the skills mentioned above, there are things you need to become a project manager.
 Let’s explore some of them below:[Text Wrapping Break]

 To be a project manager, you must have a bachelor’s degree.
-For a general project manager, the subject of your bachelor’s degree can be anything.
-But for more specific roles such as IT project manager or construction project manager, it is useful to have the subject in bachelors.
+The subject of your bachelor’s degree can be anything for a general project manager.
+But it is useful to have the subject in bachelors for more specific roles such as IT project manager or construction project manager.

 You do not need a Master’s degree in order to be a project manager however, a management degree can be beneficial.